Three: That's the magic number.

 Here's where it gets very interesting.

-One of Sling TV's biggest weaknesses is the lack of most broadcast channels, namely ABC, CBS, NBC, Fox and PBS (for the record, CNET is published by CBS Interactive, a division of CBS).
-The exception is that Sling offers ABC for an extra $5/month in select cities.
+One of Sling TV's biggest weaknesses is the lack of most broadcast channels, namely ABC, CBS, NBC, Fox and PBS.
+The exception is that Sling offers ABC for an extra $5 a month in select cities.

-Contrast that with Vue's step-up Core package, which adds select regional sports networks (the crown jewels of cable TV) in each city.
+In addition to the broadcast network differences noted above, both DirecTV and Vue (but not Sling) add select regional sports networks (the crown jewels of cable TV) in each city.
 For many cable subscribers and sports fans, RSNs are the ultimate must-have.
-The catch is that Vue might not have the RSN of the team(s) you want.
+The catch is that Vue and DirecTV Now might not have the RSN of the team(s) you want.